ibm-cloud-docs/cephaas/trials-process.md

 ## Preparing host for connectivity
 {: #prepare-host-for-connectivity}

-The NVMe/TCP networking setup has been done on both the ESXi servers.
+For host connectivity, you will need hostNQN from the ESXi server.
+This can be retrieved through either VCenter UI or ESXi CLI.

-### Fetching the hostNQN from the ESX server using the VCenter UI
+### Fetching the hostNQN from the ESXi server using the VCenter UI
 {: #fetch-host-nqn-esxserver-ui}

 1. Select the host you want to add.